-The function of the immune system with regard to innate immunity, the recognition of foreign antigens, the development and function of lymphocytes, and the health consequences of immune failure.
+The function of the immune system with regard to innate immunity, the recognition of foreign antigens, the development and function of lymphocytes and the health consequences of immune failure.

-BIOL 6392/7392 Advanced Human Physiology
+BIOL 6392 Advanced Human Physiology

-Human physiology with major emphasis on the nervous, endocrine, digestive, circulatory, respiratory, and excretory systems.
+Human physiology with major emphasis on the nervous, endocrine, digestive, circulatory, respiratory and excretory systems.
+Same as BIOL 7392.

-BIOL 6399/7399 Selected Topics in Biology
+BIOL 6399 Selected Topics in Biology

-Offered on a need basis including Developmental Biology, Human Genetics, Medical Entomology or other offerings.
+Offered as needed.
+Recent topics: Developmental Biology, Human Genetics, Medical Entomology.
+Same as BIOL 6399.